-Credit risk represents the possibility that a customer, counterparty, or issuer may not perform in accordance with contractual terms.
+Credit risk represents the possibility that a customer, counterparty, or issuer may not perform in accordance with the contractual terms of their loan, extension of credit or other financial obligation with PNC.
 Credit risk is inherent in the financial services business and results from extending credit to customers, purchasing securities, and entering into financial derivative transactions and certain guarantee contracts.
 Credit risk is one of our most significant risks.
 Our processes for managing credit risk are designed to be embedded in PNC's risk culture and in our decision-making processes using a systematic approach whereby credit risks and related exposures are identified and assessed, managed through specific policies and processes, measured and evaluated against our risk appetite and credit concentration limits, and reported, along with specific mitigation activities, to management and the Board of Directors through our governance structure.
 Our most significant concentration of credit risk is in our loan portfolio.